schaitanyacss/support-tickets-data-pipeline/README.md

 | Warehouse | Amazon Redshift Serverless | `COPY FROM ...
 FORMAT AS PARQUET` incremental loads |
 | BI / Visualization | Power BI | Live dashboard connected to Redshift |
 | Config | `python-dotenv`, `.env` | Local credential management (never committed) |

 ---

-## 🔒 Security Notes

-- All AWS/DB credentials are supplied via `.env` files (see `sample.env` templates) and loaded with `python-dotenv` — **no secrets are hardcoded in source**.
-- **Before pushing this repo publicly**, double-check every notebook for accidentally hardcoded values (connection strings, passwords, IAM role ARNs, account IDs) left over from local testing, and replace them with placeholders or environment variables.
-A `.gitignore` excluding `.env`, `*.pbix` data caches, and local credential files is strongly recommended.
-- For a production version of this pipeline, credentials should live in **AWS Secrets Manager** or **Systems Manager Parameter Store** rather than `.env` files, and the Redshift loader Lambda should assume an IAM role instead of using a database password directly.

----